phillippmueller/flood_adaptation_behavior/README.md

 - Are we expecting no correlation for all adaptation types in Florida then?
 -   home building codes are stricter in florida -> only look into non-structural adaptation
 -   Florida has higher insurance rates

+### Why is the effect of experience on insurance so low?
+- people in florida are insured more but experience in the data is less (seperating equilibrium?)
+- in Washington and New York effect of experience on insurance high, in Florida not